SAP-samples/teched2023-DA260/exercises/dd2/README.md

 ### **Details on Replication Flow architecture**

-In the underlying architecture Replication Flows are executed by so called "worker graphs", which is internally built based on SAP Data Intelligence technology and part of the *Data Intelligence Embdded* environment within SAP Daatsphere, which are optimized for data replication use cases. <br>
+In the underlying architecture Replication Flows are executed by so called "worker graphs", which is internally built based on SAP Data Intelligence technology and part of the *Data Intelligence Embedded* environment within SAP Datasphere, which are optimized for data replication use cases. <br>

 A worker graph is being executed in the background in case a user triggers the start of a Replication Flow and mainly consists of the source & target connectivity + projection & mapping in case the user is defining a filter or changes the structure of the data set.
 There exist currently a limit of max.
 500 replication objects that can be added to a single Replication Flow.<br>